The U.S. Hits 1 Million Coronavirus Cases, One-Third Of All The World's Cases

 Asked Tuesday why he had previously claimed that coronavirus cases would go to zero, Trump said: "The experts got it wrong."
 He added: "I think we've done a great job in the sense that we were early ... by banning China ... we probably saved hundreds of thousands of lives."

-Trump has also attributed the high number of cases in the U.S. to heightened testing.
+Trump has also attributed the high number of cases in the U.S. to heightened testing and less transparency in reporting cases in countries like China.
 "We're going to show more cases, because we're doing much, much more testing," he said.

 But testing in the U.S. is still not adequate or widespread enough to know who has coronavirus.
 As of Monday, 5.1 million American had been tested.
 Experts say that's not nearly enough.
 One Harvard study estimates that the U.S. needs to start testing 5 million people per day.